 We must start from the simple premise that Africa’s future is up to Africans.

 I say this knowing full well the tragic past that has sometimes haunted this part of the world.
 After all, I have the blood of Africa within me, and my family’s – (applause) – my family’s own story encompasses both the tragedies and triumphs of the larger African story.

-Some you know my grandfather was a cook for the British in Kenya, and though he was a respected elder in his village, his employers called him “boy” for much of his life.
-He was on the periphery of Kenya’s liberation struggles, but he was still imprisoned briefly during repressive times.
-In his life, colonialism wasn’t simply the creation of unnatural borders or unfair terms of trade – it was something experienced personally, day after day, year after year.
+Some of you know my grandfather was a cook for the British in Kenya, and though he was a respected elder in his village.
+His employers called him “boy” for much of his life.
+He was on the periphery of Kenya’s liberation struggles.
+But he was still imprisoned briefly during repressive times.
+In his life, colonialism wasn’t simply the creation of unnatural borders or unfair terms of trade.
+It was something experienced personally, day after day, year after year.

 My father grew up herding goats in a tiny village, an impossible distance away from the American universities where he would come to get an education.
 He came of age at a moment of extraordinary promise for Africa.
 The struggles of his own father’s generation were giving birth to new nations, beginning right here in Ghana.
 (Applause.)
 Africans were educating and asserting themselves in new ways, and history was on the move.

 But despite the progress that has been made – and there has been considerable progress in many parts of Africa – we also know that much of that promise has yet to be fulfilled.
 Countries like Kenya had a per capita economy larger than South Korea’s when I was born.
 They have badly been outpaced.
 Disease and conflict have ravaged parts of the African continent.